Booking an appointment to see a Shanghai doctor has become easier than ever, but maybe not for Shanghai expats.

 The international hospitals might use higher-quality imported equipment, which is much less used compared to the equipment at local hospitals, but the price can still be quite a burden if you are paying yourself.

-Even if you speak Chinese it is basically impossible to book a doctor’s appointment over the phone for a local Shanghai hospital.
-So I went directly to Huashan hospital, which I normally choose for its good reputation and proximity to my home in Jingan district of Shanghai Puxi.
+Even if you speak Chinese it is basically impossible to book a Shanghai doctor appointment at a public hospital.
+So I went directly to Huashan hospital in Jingan district, which I normally choose for its good reputation.

 When I arrived at Huashan hospital there were the usual large crowds and long line-ups, or as they say in Chinese "People Mountain People Sea" (人山人海, Rén Shān Rén Hǎi).